ucb-dataj/2018/md/week10.md

 # A Word About SQL

-I've taught MySQL before, but I haven't tried to teach Postgres, mostly because it is just fussier about the SQL it will accept.
+When I've taught Postgres before I've taught it inside of Carto, which does a good job of forcing things into shape for you.
+I haven't tried to teach Desktop Postgres, mostly because it is just fussier about the SQL it will accept.
 A few of you hit real walls around that with cases in your column names and I apologize for not anticipating that.

 The tradeoff is what we're going to start to get into this week and next, which is that we have a lot of much deeper functionality available to us in Postgres, including PostGIS.

 Don't create a lot of new tables.
 If you need to refer back to the results of a particular query often, you can use CREATE VIEW, but creating tables will add a lot of overhead and you almost never need it.

 # Digging into Mapping